Kenneth G. Webster - Director

 *Procurement processes shall be ethical, professional, and in accordance with all applicable laws, codes, and statutes.

 As a vendor, your first point of contact should be the appropriate Buyer at Quartermaster.
-All vendors are encouraged to make an appointment to present and or discuss goods and services offered by your company.
-Any information you provide would be passed along to the appropriate Department personnel.
+All vendors are encouraged to search eMaryland Marketplace for contracts within their book of business to see what goods and services MSP purchases.

 All prospective vendors must first be registered with e-Maryland Marketplace at www.emarylandmarketplace.com